Skip to Content

 The divine strength or ability to care for the personal need of others by nurturing and mending life issues.

-• Loves being with and ministering to people
+• Loves being with and ministering to the whole body of Christ

 • People rather than task-oriented